-Actor, physical comedian, mime artist, dancer, filmmmaker and visual artist - there is nothing this multi-talented performer cannot turn his unique abilities to.
+Actor, physical comedian, mime artist, dancer, Award winning filmmmaker and visual artist.

 Trained in the circus arts, as well as holding a degree in Film & Television from the Victorian College of the Arts.
 Rod's knowledge in these fields has helped him undertake his very own prolific productions.